QubesOS/qubes-doc/developer/general/how-to-edit-the-rst-documentation.rst

 |fork3|

+..
 You can also preview the changes by clicking the :guilabel:`Preview changes` tab.

-If you want to add images, read :ref:`how_to_add_images`. and refer to :ref:`build_locally` if you want to locally verify that everything looks correct before submitting any changes.

 |edit|

+If you want to add images, read :ref:`how_to_add_images` and refer to :ref:`build_locally` if you want to locally verify that everything looks correct before submitting any changes.

 Once you’re finished, describe your changes at the bottom and click